GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ../library-best-practices/glossary.md#entry-point-class).

 Entry point classes are different for the targets of checks:

-  - **Check for a BOM**: classes in the Maven artifacts listed in the BOM.
+  - **Check for a BOM**: classes in the Maven artifacts listed in the BOM

-  - **Check for a project**: classes in the direct dependencies of the project.
+  - **Check for a project**: classes in the direct dependencies of the project

-  - **Check for a list of Maven artifacts**: classes in the Maven artifacts.
+  - **Check for a list of Maven artifacts**: classes in the Maven artifacts